-Irrespective of the immediate impact of the billing authority returns there remains uncertainty around the impact of inflation on revenues and costs in the medium term as well as the lack of clear direction from the government on police and local authority funding allocations beyond 31 March 2024 as only a firm one-year settlement has been provided in both cases.
-This includes TfL's capital funding where the level of baseline funding provided through rates retention has been frozen in 2023-24.
+Irrespective of the immediate impact of the billing authority returns, there remains uncertainty around the impact of inflation on revenues and costs in the medium term as well as the lack of clear direction from the government on police, fire, and local authority funding allocations beyond 31 March 2025, as only a firm one-year settlement has been provided in both cases.
+This includes TfL's capital funding where the level of baseline funding provided through rates retention has been frozen, for a second year, in 2024-25.
 These impacts will need to be monitored on an ongoing basis.

 Risks are mitigated by insurance arrangements across the GLA Group and by the existence of appropriate reserves.
-Across the GLA Group the risks associated with major contracts have been recognised and programmes to manage these risks introduced.
+Across the GLA Group, the risks associated with major contracts have been recognised and programmes to manage these risks introduced.